Santroller/Santroller/README.md

-# Wiitar Xbox360 Adapter
+# Wii Xbox360 Adapter
 ![adaptor.jpg](adaptor.jpg)

 This project aims to provide an adapter that when used will expose a wii guitar hero controller as an xbox 360 controller, so that games such as Clone Hero can immediately use these controllers without calibration.
+Note that this does not take care of authentication, so your controllers will not work on a real xbox 360.

 # How to use this repo
 ## You will need: